 "The Keys!" answers the Chief Yeoman Warder.

-"Pass Queen Elizabeth's Keys" replies the sentry, "and all's well"
+"Pass King Charles' Keys" replies the sentry, "and all's well"

 The party then proceeds through the Bloody Tower archway and up towards the broadwalk steps where the main guard is drawn up.
 The Chief Yeoman Warder and escort halt at the foot of the steps and the officer in charge gives the command to the Guard and Escort to present arms.

-The Chief Yeoman Warder moves two paces forward, raises his Tudor bonnet high in the air and calls "God preserve Queen Elizabeth."
+The Chief Yeoman Warder moves two paces forward, raises his Tudor bonnet high in the air and calls "God preserve King Charles."
 The guard answers "Amen" exactly as the clock chimes ten and 'The Duty Drummer' sounds The Last Post on his bugle.

-The Chief Yeoman Warder takes the keys to the Queen's House and the guard is dismissed.
+The Chief Yeoman Warder takes the keys to the King's House and the guard is dismissed.

 The one time when the ceremony was interrupted was during the Second World War, when there was an air raid on London, and a number of incendiary bombs fell on the old victorian guardroom just as the Chief Yeoman Warder and the escort were coming through the Bloody Tower archway.
 The shock and the noise of the bombs falling, blew over the escort and the Chief Yeoman Warder but they stood up, dusted themselves down, and carried on.
 The Tower holds a letter from the Officer of the Guard apologising to King George VI that the ceremony was late and a reply from the King which says that the Officer is not to be punished as it was due to enemy action that the Ceremony of The Keys was late.